kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_get_approval.md

 ## Synopsis

 Get an approval from a specified flow.
-The expected argument is an expression to specify the approval to get.
+EXPRESSION can be specified as follows:
-It has the format <FLOW_NAME>[SEPARATOR][INTEGER_REFERENCE]
+- flowName

-The expression can be specified as follows:
+    - the latest approval to flowName, at the time of the request
-- flowName~<N>  N'th behind the latest approval
+    - e.g., **creator**
-- flowName#<N>  approval number N
+- flowName#N
-- flowName      the latest approval
+    - the Nth approval, counting from 1

-Examples of valid expressions are:
+    - e.g., **creator#453**
-- flow (latest approval)
+- flowName~N
-- flow#10 (approval number 10)
+    - the Nth approval behind the latest, at the time of the request
-- flow~2 (the third latest approval)
+    - e.g., **creator~56**

 ```shell
 kosli get approval EXPRESSION [flags]